≪ Go to our review of Winter Sleeping Bags

 Cons: Top hood cinch can dig into your face when tightened.

 Feathered Friends has some of the most comprehensive and most innovative line of sleeping bags in the world.
 The Spoonbill is the best of the bunch, arguably their finest bag, and, without a doubt, our testers' favorite.
-However, ordering it is not very convenient, since it is not available from major retailers, and only directly from the small manufacturer in Seattle.
-But, if you can get past the idea of waiting for the sleeping bag, you won't be disappointed.

 The Spoonbill was inspired by Colin Haley and designed and refined by a team of people over 8 years.
 This double bag is as warm as a -25 degree expedition bag but as light as most single person 0 degree bags.
 It uses the best fabric and down available and keeps two people fantastically warm despite frigid temperatures.

 RELATED REVIEW: The Best Winter Down Sleeping Bags of 2017